quil-lang/quil/proposals/analog.md

 The instruction `RX(pi/2) 0` would match (1), the instruction `RX(pi) 0` would
 match (2), and the instruction `RX(pi/2) 1` would match (3).

-The body of a DEFCAL is a list of analog control instructions to that ideally enacts the corresponding gate.
+The body of a DEFCAL is a list of analog control instructions that ideally enacts the corresponding gate.

 ## Practical Considerations